Freshwater Fish: The Complete Guide to Species, Care, and Tank Setup

 • Osteichthyes — bony fish, which covers virtually all aquarium species

 Most aquarium fish fall under Osteichthyes, subdivided into hundreds of families.
-The most popular for home tanks include Cyprinidae (tetras, barbs, danios), Cichlidae (cichlids, angelfish), and Osphronemidae (bettas, gouramis) [2].
+The most popular for home tanks include Cyprinidae (tetras, barbs, danios), Cichlidae (cichlids, angelfish), and Osphronemidae (bettas, gouramis).
+Each family evolved in a distinct water chemistry niche — which is why Cyprinids generally tolerate neutral-to-alkaline water while Osphronemidae prefer soft, slightly acidic water.

 Migratory Freshwater Species